rlmic/literate-economic-analysis/README.md

 ## :wave: Introduction

 *Computation notebooks* have become a successful mechanism for prototyping and writing examples to showcase a piece of software, sharing data analysis and documenting research workflows.
 The Literate Economic Data Analysis (LEDA) workshop is a hands-on tutorial[^1] through which we will learn how notebooks can complement the science and methodological development of social science research.

-In this workshop we will exploit Jupyter Notebooks and Stata to translate code, widgets, narrative text, equations, and graphical objects into one working, collaborative, interactive and reproducible document.

 <p align="center" width="100%">